aiven/aiven-docs/docs/products/metrics/concepts/metrics-overview.md

 long-term storage (in object storage through Thanos Metrics Store) and efficient querying (through Thanos Metrics Query).
 The Thanos Compact component optimizes data storage and retrieval processes in the background, keeping the system efficient and cost-effective.

+Aiven for Metrics combines these components into a cohesive cluster architecture, enhancing metrics management:

+- **Data collection and storage**: Thanos Metrics Receivers collect metrics in real-time, writing this data to object storage once the TSDB (Time Series Database)  block is full, typically every 2 hours.
+- **Query processing**: The Thanos Query Frontend receives requests and optimizes load distribution by forwarding requests to Thanos Metrics Query.
+Depending on the query's time range, this component retrieves real-time data from Thanos Metrics Receivers or historical data from the Thanos Metrics Store, directly querying object storage.
+To maintain data integrity, the system removes duplicate samples received from multiple Thanos Metric Receivers.
+  After processing, Thanos Metrics Query responds to the Query Frontend, which caches the results to speed up future queries before delivering them to the client.

 ## Benefits of Aiven for Metrics